 New Regulations Coming

-"NOAA Fisheries would much rather choose education over enforcement because it prevents incidents from happening in the first place," Kurtz says.
+"NOAA Fisheries would much rather choose education over enforcement because it prevents incidents from happening in the first place," Kurtz said.
 "But enforcement comes in when education doesn't work."

 Collaboratively managed by government agencies and NGOs, Dolphin SMART is a partnership program that works with the tourism industry to foster responsible stewardship of dolphins and other marine wildlife.
 It recognizes tour companies that voluntarily follow specific Dolphin SMART criteria to minimize dolphin harassment and educate customers about dolphin and marine wildlife conservation.